andresvinarta/referencefinder/README.md

 # Reference Finder Tool

-This tool allows you to easily find references to GameObjects and their components within your Unity project.
+This tool allows you to easily find references to GameObjects and their components within a scene in your Unity project.

 ## How to use